Academic Common Market

 Number of out-of-state students who enrolled in Tennessee programs in 2018-19: 204

-Residents of other states may contract for entry into Meharry Medical College and University of Tennessee Health Science Center in College of Dentistry, and Southern College of Optometry.
-These Tennessee institutions received approximately $4 million from other SREB states.
+Residents of other states may contract for entry into Meharry Medical College and the University of Tennessee Health Science Center for Dentistry, and Southern College of Optometry.
+These Tennessee institutions received over $4 million from other SREB states.

 State Authorization Reciprocity Agreement